satur-io/duckdb-php/docs/md/running-queries.md

 From DuckDB C API docs:

 !!! quote
-    The instance cache is necessary if a client/program (re)opens multiple databases to the same file within the same process
+    _The instance cache is necessary if a client/program (re)opens multiple databases to the same file within the same process._

-It creates a new database instance when instanceCache is true or retrieves an existing database instance.
+It creates a new database instance when `instanceCache` is `true` or retrieves an existing database instance.

 ```php
 $duckdbFirstConnection = DuckDB::create(config: $config, instanceCache: true);